Viewing Course History

 Campus Transfers

-Students wishing to transfer to Sydney or Perth may apply directly to the Head of Course, with these applications opening on Census Date of Term 3 each year and closing on Term 3 DE/SE Grades Release date each year (please refer to current Academic Calendar for dates).
-Second year places at these locations will be considered on a case by case basis, and only if the applicant meets the following requirements:
+Enrolled students wishing to apply for internal campus transfer to Sydney may apply directly to the Head of Course.
+Applications open on Census Date of Term 3 and close on the date Term 3 DE/SE Grades are released each year (please refer to current Academic Calendar for dates).

 • Successfully completed all pre-requisite units in the prior year, and